After a year abroad, Rebekah hopes to collect writing experience in her own country. She graduated with a B.A. in Writing in 2016.

 How Korean Women Stay Ageless

-I quickly found that Korean Skin Care takes dedication and some money.
+I quickly found that the Korean skincare regimen takes dedication and some money.
 But with 7 to 12 steps and amazing products, how can it not work?
 Now, I know it already seems like too much.
 I mean, 7+ steps?
 But that’s why this article is for you.
-By the end of this page you’ll know what each step is, why it helps your skin, and most importantly, short-cuts to save time and money.
+After reading what I have to say, you’ll know what each step is, why it helps your skin, and most importantly, shortcuts to save time and money.

-The basic concept of Korea Skin Care (KSC) routine is the order in which you apply products.
+The basic concept of a Korean skincare (KSC) routine is the order in which you apply products.
 Order does matter because it affects how well your skin absorbs and benefits from each product.
-Essentially, watery products come first and transition to the thickest products.
+Essentially, watery products come first, and then you work your way toward the thicker products.
 So here is a typical 12-step regimen in order from first to last:

 If you have oily skin, like I do, you’re probably thinking, NO!
 But don’t skip this step because it’s the best way to remove makeup.
 Gently massage the oil cleanser into your face and neck, then rinse with warm water.
 Your makeup will be gone.